SangwonSUH/SangwonSUH/README.md

 ## Hi there 👋

-- I'm ML researcher in DCASE and speaker diarization.
+- I'm interested in DCASE and speaker diarization
 - I'm now in [**ReturnZero**](https://www.rtzr.ai/)

 <!--